-The Fontys Universities of Applied Sciences.
+Institution The Fontys Universities of Applied Sciences.

-Portfolio assessment conducted at the student's request to validate previous learning experiences prior to enrolment in the study programme.
+learning experiences prior to enrolment in the study programme.
 A fee covering the costs is charged for an intake assessment.

 programme if the student believes that he has competencies acquired previously.
 An intake interview comprises a general assessment from which no rights can be derived by a student.